joelgriffith/sick-holder/README.md

 ##Requirements
 Modernizr.
 Without it you WILL get duplicate placeholder text in modern browsers!

+##Support
+Clear back to IE7, possibly even 6 but haven't tested.

 ##Usage
 Include sickholder.js or jquery.sickholder.js in your HTML as well as the sickholder.css.
 See index.html for an example.

 ###Native JavaScript Usage
-For usage without jQuery, simply initiate the object with this:
+For usage without jQuery, simply initiate the object and pass it the optional configuraton parameters:

-    app.SickHolder.init();
+    app.SickHolder.init({
+        paddingTop : 5,                                 // Nudges the sickholder from the top paddingLeft : 5,                                // Nudges the sickholder from the left fontSize : 12,                                  // Adjusts the font size (or set it in the stylesheet) className : 'sick-holder'                       // Change the sickholder label class-name (warning, this will break styling!) containerClassName : 'sick-holder-container'    // Change the sickholder container class name (warning, this will break styling!)
+    });

 ###jQuery Usage